connergillette/linktree/README.md

 </p>

 # Running This Project
 1. Install [NodeJS](https://nodejs.org/en/) and [MongoDB Community Server](https://www.mongodb.com/try/download/community) if you don't have them already.
+I would also encourage [MongoDB Compass](https://www.mongodb.com/products/compass) for more easily observing data changes.
 2. After cloning the project, copy the contents of `.env.sample` into a new file called `.env`, which also needs to be in the root project directory.
 3. Run `npm install`.
 4. Run `npm start`.
 5. I recommend using Postman to make requests to `localhost:3000` in order to interact with the API.
+I've gone ahead and made a [Postman Collection](https://www.getpostman.com/collections/ac9a8227c624dc1685d5) that you can import to easily test the API endpoints.
+This collection includes:
+	- GET all links based on `userId` (optional `dateCreated` sort)
+	- POST (create) a Classic link.
+	- POST (create) a Music link.
+	- POST (create) a Showlist link.
+	- POST (register) a User.

 Enjoy!